-While students are enrolled in Eastern International College, the College has the right to set standards of acceptable behavior for all members of the community, dismiss students whose poor academic performance and/or whose presence on campus misaligns with policies set forth in the catalog, as well as add or adjust policies and programs that reflect the College's institutional mission.
+The College has the right to set standards of acceptable behavior for all members of the community, dismiss students whose poor academic performance and/or whose presence on campus misaligns with policies set forth in the catalog, as well as add or adjust policies and programs that reflect the College's institutional mission.

-While students are enrolled in Eastern International College, the College has the responsibility to establish fair policies and relevant programs, hire faculty and staff who are committed to furthering the College's institutional mission, and communicate with students regarding additions or adjustments made to policies and programs.
+The College has the responsibility to establish fair policies and relevant programs, hire faculty and staff who are committed to furthering the College's institutional mission, and communicate with students regarding additions or adjustments made to policies and programs.